 Welcome!
 This is a Non-Political and a Non-Profit site (to include its authors and contributors) and does not subscribe to any revisionist organizations.
 This site is only to explore the combat role and history of the European Waffen-SS in World War II.
 Enlistment rolls show that a total of 950,000 men (German and foreigners) served in its ranks between 1940 and 1945.
 This blog contains a collection of real events and information on these volunteers for historical research and documentation.

 SS-Panzergrenadier-Regiment 9 Germania

 In August 1944 5.SS-Panzerdivision Wiking was ordered to Modlin on the Vistula River, east of Warszawa.
 Paired with Totenkopf as IV.SS-Panzer-Korps and 1.Panzer-Division Hermann Göring the Wiking played an important part in reforming the line and holding the Red Army in Poland and virtually annihilated the Soviet 3rd Tank Corps, which included a division of communist Poles.
-Image: SS-Panzergrenadiers of Wiking taking a break in The Wet Triangle.
-Second image is captioned as having been shot 50 kilometers east of Warszawa.
+The Wiking Division's manpower strength was 17,368 men and Totenkopf Division's manpower strength was 21,115 men in June 1944.
+Top image: SS-Panzergrenadiers of Wiking taking a break in The Wet Triangle.
+Bottom image is captioned as having been shot 50 kilometers east of Warszawa.
 It shows a Soviet SU-76 captured by SS-Panzergrenadier-Regiment 9 Germania in August 1944.
 It has the symbols for 12.Kompanie and for Wiking marked onto a new coat of camouflage paint.
 The advent of the Warsaw Uprising brought the Soviet offensive to a halt, and relative peace fell on the front line.
 The Wiking remained in the Modlin area for the rest of the year.
 Commons: Bundesarchiv.